aumhaa/m4m7/README.md

 inside Max’s packages folder, which can either be in ~/Documents/Max/packages or /Applications/Max/packages (either path will work).

-3) Copy all the folders from m4m7/Python Scripts to Live’s MIDI Remote Scripts folder.
+3) Copy all the FOLDERS* from inside the m4m7/Python Scripts/ folder to Live’s MIDI Remote Scripts folder.

-4) If you are using a Livid controller, you'll also want to copy all the folders from m4m7/Livid Python Scripts to Live's MIDI Remote Scripts folder.
+4) If you are using a Livid controller, you'll also want to copy all the FOLDERS* from the m4m7/Livid Python Scripts/ folder to Live's MIDI Remote Scripts folder.

 5) If you've commissioned a script from me, it will be in the /Commission folder and I've probably given you further specific instructions.